Measuring the properties of homogeneous turbulence in curved spacetimes: Acknowledgements

 \section{Acknowledgements}

-R. M. acknowledges the supercomputing resources and support provided by ICSC - Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing - and hosting entity, funded by European Union-Next Generation EU.
+We are grateful to the reviewer, Prof. E. Calzetta, for his insightful comments and suggestions that have improved the presentation.
+R. M. and S.S. acknowledge the supercomputing resources and support provided by ICSC - Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing - and hosting entity, funded by European Union-Next Generation EU.
 A. C. O. acknowledges DGAPA-UNAM (grant IN110522) and the Ciencia Básica y de Frontera 2023–2024 program of SECIHTI México (projects CBF2023-2024-1102 and 257435).
 G. F. gratefully acknowledges the support of University of Calabria through a research fellowship funded by DR 1688/2023.
-M. I. acknowledges the European Union's Horizon Europe research and innovation program under grant agreement No. 101082633 (ASAP).
+M. I. acknowledges the European Union's Horizon Europe research and innovation programme under grant agreement No. 101082633 (ASAP).
 Support comes from the ERC Advanced Grant ``JETSET: Launching, propagation and emission of relativistic jets from binary mergers and across mass scales'' (Grant No. 884631).
 L.~R. acknowledges the Walter Greiner Gesellschaft zur F\"orderung der physikalischen Grundlagenforschung e.V. through the Carl W. Fueck Laureatus Chair.
 S. S. acknowledges the ISCRA Class B project ``KITCOM-HP10BB7U73''.
+Authors acknowledge computational support from the Alarico HPPC Computing Facility at the University of Calabria.